-- 1. Supervisor/Mentor has taught five or more years in Santa Rosa District. - 2.
-Supervisor/Mentor has received highly effective or effective ratings (exceeds/meets expectations) for the past three years on their annual evaluation. - 3.
-Supervisor/Mentor has a good attendance record. - 4.
-Student Teacher/Supervising Teachers are required to have completed Clincial Educator Training. - 5.
-Supervisor/Mentor has been recommended by their principal/supervisor to serve as a supervisor/mentor.
+- 1. Mentor has taught five or more years in Santa Rosa District. - 2.
+Mentor has received highly effective or effective ratings (exceeds/meets expectations) for the past three years on their annual evaluation. - 3.
+Mentor has a good attendance record.

+4. Mentor has been recommended by their principal/supervisor to serve as a supervisor/mentor.